sinayanudel/loan-app-task/README.md

 ### Testing

-While the application is running, run the following command in powershell:
+While the application is running, run the following command in PowerShell:
 ```
 pytest .\tests\tests.py
 ```